 5) Quality Assurance: Equipment must meet Energy Star Version 2.5 quality installation requirements.
 During project construction, each unit type (i.e., floor plan and location in building) will be inspected and tested as a quality assurance measure until two consecutive units of this model type meet testing requirements.
 At this point, testing on this unit type can be reduced to a sampling rate of 1 in 7, or 15%.

-D. Mechanical Systems Testing and Verification
+12.1.4 Mechanical Systems Testing and Verification

 Test all systems for proper installation and operation.